Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 !!! info "Not MVP, can be done any time."

-GPU Decompression for BZip3 by integrating [libcubwt](https://github.com/IlyaGrebnov/libcubwt) for the Burrows-Wheeler Transform step of the compression algorithm.
+GPU Compression + Decompression for BZip3 by integrating [libcubwt](https://github.com/IlyaGrebnov/libcubwt)
+for the Burrows-Wheeler Transform step of the compression algorithm.

 This would allow users with 1Gbit+ connections to fully utilize their bandwidth as they download+extract mods at the same time.
 Otherwise they may be CPU constrained without a top end CPU.